karthitn/Capstone-Project-5/README.md

 # Capstone-Project-5
 <h1>Dmart analysis using pyspark<br/></h1>

-**Problem Statement:** <br/> The task is to create a data pipeline using PySpark to integrate and analyze sales data from three different sources: product information, sales transactions, and customer details.
+**Problem Statement:** <br/> The task is to create a data pipeline using PySpark to integrate and analyze sales data from three sources: product information, sales transactions, and customer details.
 The goal is to establish a connection with PySpark, load the datasets, perform data transformations, and answer a set of analytical questions.<br/>

 **Technologies Used:** <br/> Python, SQL , Pyspark.<br/>

-**Project Workflow:** <br/>Data retrieval from the specified link, transformation, and loading into AWS S3 and RDS, with optional AWS Glue automation.
-Additionally, a logging mechanism will be implemented to monitor and track the progress of ETL operations for transparency and troubleshooting.
+**Project Workflow:** <br/>Data retrieval from the specified link, Load and clean the product, sales, and customer data.
+Merge the datasets and create new features for analysis.
+Perform exploratory data analysis to uncover insights.

 **Task performed to complete the project:** <br/> **1.
 Establish PySpark Connection** - Input: CSV files.
 Set up a PySpark environment.
 Create a connection to read CSV files into PySpark DataFrames.<br/>
 **2. Load Data into PySpark DataFrames** - Load the products.csv, sales.csv, and customer.csv files into separate PySpark DataFrames. <br/>